MarkDenver01/telus_microservice/README.md

     ('https://via.placeholder.com/100x100.png?text=Product+7', 'Sony WH-1000XM5', 'Sony', 'Accessories', 399, 4.7, 22, 'Ships tomorrow'),
     ('https://via.placeholder.com/100x100.png?text=Product+8', 'Dell XPS 13', 'Dell', 'Laptops', 1099, 4.6, 18, 'Ships in 3-5 days');

+2. If java-backend-0.0.1-SNAPSHOT.jar cannot build in docker.
+Kindly go to maven/cmd/terminal -> type this command: mvn clean package -DskipTests
+3. If wait-for-it.sh respond a 'permission denied', please do this:
+Go to your terminal:
+Type chmod +x .\wait-for-it.sh
+4. If you encounter a problem with the docker like for example, the UI is not responding even you already build front-end.
+Do the following:
+Go to your terminal:
+docker-compose down -v
+docker-compose build --no-cache
+docker-compose up

 ---

 ## 📄 License